appsmithorg/appsmith-docs/website/docs/reference/datasources/README.md

 </div>
 </div>

-For more information, see [How to connect to a Database](/core-concepts/connecting-to-data-sources/connecting-to-databases)?

 ## APIs
 With Appsmith, you can connect with a wide range of tools and platforms; if there isn't a supported datasource, you can connect using the REST API.
 Following APIs are supported by Appsmith: